Configuration File

 Main article: Skip JavaScript Errors

 TestCafe tests fail when a page yields a JavaScript error.
-Use the skipJsErrors option to ignore JavaScript errors.
+Specify the skipJsErrors parameter to ignore JavaScript errors.

 Important